As we turned off Route 50 onto Route 322, I smiled. It wouldn’t be long before we would be in St. Michaels, Maryland.

 If you’d like to enjoy the outdoors during your visit, no problem.
 There are a few places you can rent bikes, paddleboards, and kayaks.
 This is a great way to get some exercise while you’re exploring St. Michaels from land or sea.

 Hungry?
 Don’t worry.
 No matter what you’re craving, you can satisfy it at one of the many restaurants in town.
 There is something to suit just about anyone’s palate.

 I really enjoyed the breakfast at the Carpenter Street Saloon.
 The omelets, coffee, and service were top-notch and the prices were very reasonable (they also serve lunch and dinner).
 Marco’s Café also has really affordable breakfast options and offers outdoor seating.

-If you prefer to enjoy a view of the river while you’re dining, check out one of the waterfront restaurants below (not pictured: Harborside Grill).
+If you prefer to enjoy a view of the river while you’re dining, check out one of the waterfront restaurants.

-(I dined outside at Foxy’s and was able to hear live music playing in nearby Muskrat park while I ate.
-What an unexpected treat!)
+We dined outside at Foxy’s and was able to hear live music playing in nearby Muskrat Park while I ate.
+What an unexpected treat!

 Whether you have a crazy sweet tooth or just crave a little something different, check out one of St. Michaels’ amazing specialty shops serving delectable treats.

 If you want sweets, stop in The Old Candy Shoppe.
-It just recently opened this summer and offers a wide variety of candy (they offer ice cream as well).
+It offers a wide variety of candy and creamy, delicious ice cream.

 For ice cream lovers, Justine’s is a must.
-They are celebrating their 30th anniversary this year and serve some of the most delicious homemade ice cream I’ve had the pleasure of tasting.
+They have been around for more than 30 years and serve some of the most delicious homemade ice cream I’ve had the pleasure of tasting.

 In addition to the adult beverages available at the bars and restaurants throughout town, St. Michaels has a brewery, a distillery, and 2 wine tasting rooms all located in or near the Old Mill District.
 Go, try, and buy if you like.